kekema/apex-wdr-pivot-table/sample-app/readme.md

-The Sample App depends on the following DB artifacts which you can create using the db/install.sql script.
+The Sample App depends on the following DB artifacts which you can create using the db/install.sql script which will also populate demo data.

 #### Tables